 Note: All requirements for the LPN Certificate Program must be completed within three (3) years.
 Students are urged to seek advisement for academic and financial planning.
 Finally, students must take and pass the NCLEX-PN examination to be licensed.

 Pre-requisites for Freshmen, First-Time-To College

-Freshmen students must meet the following criteria:
+Freshmen students must meet the following criteria to be considered "nursing-bound":